 1 green chilli, deseeded and chopped

-1. Preheat seed bead waterbath to 65°C. Place three slices of halloumi into a sous vide pouch, along with one tablespoon of buttermilk and one slice of lemon.
+1. Preheat sous vide waterbath to 65°C. Place three slices of halloumi into a sous vide pouch, along with one tablespoon of buttermilk and one slice of lemon.
 Vacuum seal the pouch.
 Repeat this until you have four sealed pouches.

 2. When the waterbath has reached the correct temperature, place the pouches into the water and leave to cook for 90 minutes.